clairecoffey/clairecoffey.github.io/index.md

 ## Talks
 As here isn't the right place to share my reality tv show appearances, here's a couple of academic talks I've recently done:
-- <b>HDR UK Bimonthly Webinar</b>: I was invited by [Peter Diggle](https://www.lancaster.ac.uk/staff/diggle/) to join him in a conversation about the HDR UK PhD Programme in the HDR UK bimonthly webinar.
+- <b>HDR UK Bimonthly Webinar</b>: I was invited by [Peter Diggle](https://www.lancaster.ac.uk/staff/diggle/) to join him in a conversation about the HDR UK PhD Programme in the [HDR UK bimonthly webinar](https://www.hdruk.ac.uk/bimonthly-one-institute-webinars/).
-- <b>UCL MedTech</b>: I was invited to partake in the UCL MedTech 2021 event, to share my experiences and research so far in the hope to inspire undergraduate students at UCL.
+- <b>UCL MedTech 2021</b>: I was invited to partake in the [UCL MedTech](https://uclmed.tech/) conference, to share my experiences and research so far in the hope to inspire undergraduate students at UCL.

 ## Articles
 Here are a couple of articles written about me (paparazzi back off!):